-On average, test results are ready within seven days.
-Your doctor may call with the results or schedule a follow-up office visit.
-The test could potentially indicate that your lymph nodes are cancer-free.
+On average, test results are ready within five to seven days.
+Your doctor may call you with the results, or you may need to schedule a follow-up office visit.
+The test could potentially indicate that your lymph nodes do not have signs of cancer.
 However, if cancer cells are detected in the biopsy, it could be a sign of one of the following conditions:

 - breast cancer

 Abnormal results can also mean you have an infection or immune system disorder, such as:

 - HIV or another sexually transmitted disease, such as syphilis or chlamydia